-Week 5: Policy analysis methods I
+Week 5: Policy analysis methods

 Decisions on policies are based on knowledge and evidence, which are important and contested fields in public policy analysis and research.
 This week begins a two-part discussion on how policy choices are made.
 This week we will consider qualitative policy analysis methods and mixed methods which combine quantitative and qualitative approaches.
+Economic policy analysis, such as cost-benefit analysis and impact assessments, have been dominant in policy analysis.
+We will discuss and critique these methods as well.